Theaflavin

 - ^ Bieschke J, et al. EGCG remodels mature alpha-synuclein and amyloid-beta fibrils and reduces cellular toxicity.
 Proc Natl Acad Sci U S A. (2010)

-- ^ Ehrnhoefer DE, et al. Green tea (-)-epigallocatechin-gallate modulates early events in huntingtin misfolding and reduces toxicity in Huntington's disease models.
+- ^ Ehrnhoefer DE, et al. Green tea (-)-epigallocatechin-gallate modulates early events in huntingtin misfolding and reduces toxicity in Huntington's condition models.
 Hum Mol Genet.
 (2006)

 - ^ Cai F, et al. Modulation of the oxidative stress and nuclear factor kappaB activation by theaflavin 3,3'-gallate in the rats exposed to cerebral ischemia-reperfusion.
 Folia Biol (Praha).
 (2007)

-- ^ Cai F, et al. Theaflavin ameliorates cerebral ischemia-reperfusion injury in rats through its anti-inflammatory effect and modulation of STAT-1.
+- ^ Cai F, et al. Theaflavin ameliorates cerebral ischemia-reperfusion injury in rats through its joint comfort effect and modulation of STAT-1.
 Mediators Inflamm.
 (2006)

 - ^ Bolli R, et al. The protective effect of late preconditioning against myocardial stunning in conscious rabbits is mediated by nitric oxide synthase.
 Evidence that nitric oxide acts both as a trigger and as a mediator of the late phase of ischemic preconditioning.
 Circ Res.
 (1997)